-“[Dionne] blatantly lied on me, fully well-knowing what she was doing,” Aretha remarked of Warwick’s funeral comment to the Associate Press on Tuesday.
+“[Dionne] blatantly lied on me, fully well-knowing what she was doing,” Aretha remarked to the Associated Press on Tuesday.

 “I don’t care about her apology at this point, [to me], it’s about libel,” she went on to say. “[Besides], we’ve never been friends and I don’t think that Dionne has ever liked me.”

 Incidentally, Ms. Warwick, a blood cousin of Houston’s, didn’t appear to be mean-spirited or hurtful at all when she reiterated the long-rumored connection of Ms. Franklin’s and Whitney’s during the service.
 Houston’s actual godmother, as admitted by Whitney’s mother, Cissy, days after the funeral, is Darlene Love.

 “Ree loves Whitney as if she were born to her,” Dionne declared during her speech, after first paying regards to an absent Aretha, who missed the “Going Home” ceremony due to supposed leg pain.

 “She is,” Ms. Warwick continued, “her godmother.”

 Later that evening, a planned performance by Franklin at New York City’s Radio City Music Hall went on as scheduled, as noted by the Daily News in February 2009, (Aretha said she was “contractually obligated” to appear in the AP interview) and incidentally, might mirror how Aretha truly felt about the loss of a contemporary like Whitney; if she even cared at all, that is.